Articles Posted in Custody

 by

-The issue in this case is whether the court erred in granting custody to the father.
+A New York Custody Lawyer said the issue in this case is whether the court erred in granting to enforce the provisions of a judgment of divorce dated July 9, 1996.

 Continue reading